 As of March 18, 2022, the per-transaction dollar limit for Same Day ACH increased to \$1,000,000 per item.
 This includes credit and debit transactions.

 United Bank will offer Same Day ACH by request for contingency purposes only.
-Fees may be applied upon request of Same Day ACH access.

 Requirement to Complete a Third Party Sender Audit